glayzzle/glayzzle/README.md

 * Migrate common PHP functions to be compliant with php
 * Migrate most used PHP modules

-If you want to contribute, fell free to contact me from github
+If you want to contribute, fell free to contact me from github - the coding rules are simple : use tabs, unix line ends, UTF8, fork, pull & have fun...

 Install & Run :
 ===============